 By default, you will receive email notifications for activity within your Feed.
 These notifications will come through when someone follows you, mentions you in a post or comments on a post that you have interacted with or created.
 Email notifications will not be sent when @mentioning yourself in a post or to yourself if you @mention a group you are a member of.
 These emails will also not be sent for subsequent comments on a post you were @mentioned but did not comment on.

 Individual users can change Feed email notifications settings by first selecting the user icon in the upper right-hand corner of Practifi and then selecting Settings.

 Once within your personal settings, select Email Notifications from the Chatter section located within the left-hand menu item list.

 This page will display a list of checkboxes for different scenarios in which the system will send a Feed email.
 Deselect any options you would not like to receive and then select the Save button to finalize this change.
-If you would like to disable all Feed emails, deselect the Recieve Emails checkbox under General on this page before selecting Save.
+If you would like to disable all Feed emails, deselect the Receive Emails checkbox under General on this page before selecting Save.

 Like Feed notifications, task events are reflected in both the user's Notification Bell and email notifications.

 When tasks are assigned to your user profile, you will receive a notification in the Notification Bell.
 These notifications will only occur when you or a group you are a part of has been assigned a task by another user.
 You will not receive a notification when creating a task assigned to yourself within Practifi.

 Task notifications will display the name of the user that has assigned the task to you and the name of the task.
 Selecting this notification will open the task where you will view task details, mark them as complete and fulfill any Deliverables if used within your firm.